Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

 In this sense the expansions are equivalent.
-However, the $\mathcal{L}_0$ level expansion selects a preferred state in the wedge algebra (the $SL(2,\mathbb{R})$ vacuum) which might not be natural for an arbitrary string field.
-In this sense the $\mathcal{L}^-$ level expansion is more canonical.
-An advantage of $\mathcal{L}_0$, however, is that its eigenstates are normalizable, which makes it possible to compute the energy by substituting the expansion into the action and computing level by level.
-Typically, this expresses the energy as an asymptotic series \cite{Schnabl,simple}.
-In any case it is straightforward to translate between these versions of the level expansion.
+The $\mathcal{L}_0$ level expansion selects a preferred wedge state of positive width (the $SL(2,\mathbb{R})$ vacuum), and this choice is to some degree arbitrary.
+For this reason, the $\mathcal{L}^-$ level expansion is slightly simpler to work with.
+However, an advantage of the $\mathcal{L}_0$ level expansion is that its eigenstates are normalizable, so we can compute the energy by substituting the expansion into the action.
+Typically, this will express the energy as an asymptotic series \cite{Schnabl,simple}.
+In any case it is straightforward to translate between $\mathcal{L}^-$ and $\mathcal{L}_0$ level expansions.

-The $\mathcal{L}^-$ level expansion has been investigated in the subalgebra of wedge states with insertions.
-It is especially powerful in the context of a {\it singularity free subalgebra}; a subalgebra of wedge states with insertions where products of all fields are finite.
-In particular, the $KBc$ subalgebra is a singularity free subalgebra, as is its extension to regular marginal deformations.
-The $\mathcal{L}^-$ level expansion is especially important in understanding the tachyon vacuum of open superstring field theory, where the relevant subalgebra is singularity free but much more complicated than $KBc$, and there are few other applicable tools for analyzing solutions.
+The $\mathcal{L}^-$ level expansion is most useful in the context of a {\it singularity free subalgebra}.
+This is a subalgebra of wedge states with insertions where products of all fields are finite.
+The $KBc$ subalgebra is a singularity free subalgebra, as is its extension to regular marginal deformations.
+Other singularity free subalgebras appear in superstring field theory.
 We make two important claims: \begin{claim} The $\mathcal{L}^-$ level expansion of a state in a singularity free subalgebra can be computed by expanding the state in powers of $K$ around $K=0$ and ordering terms in sequence of increasing $\frac{1}{2}\mathcal{L}^-$ eigenvalue. \end{claim} \begin{claim} In a singularity free subalgebra, the $\mathcal{L}^-$ level expansion of a product of states is given by multiplying the $\mathcal{L}^-$ level expansions of the states individually.
-Level is additive under star multiplication. \end{claim} These results do not hold outside the context of a singularity free subalgebra.
-To see why, consider the state
+Level is additive under star multiplication. \end{claim} These properties hold only if we are working with a singularity free subalgebra.
+To appreciate claim 1, consider the state

 where $V$ is a marginal operator.
 If we expand around $K=0$ we obtain